llitera/ee_pooling_ta/README.md

 The file contains four simple models.
 The goal of the models is to show the effect of pooling resources and the impact on the time average.

-The result of the different simulations have the clear result that a pension third pillar that is designed with a cooperation mechanisms is superior to a pilalr where each indivdual invest theier money on theyer on.
+The result of the different simulations have the clear result that a pension third pillar that is designed with a cooperation mechanisms is superior to a pillar where each indivdual invest theier money on theyer own.
 Even if there is only 50% cooperation or the investment behavior gets more risky.